 OPG continues to invest in the regulated asset base, with the Darlington Refurbishment project being the single largest such capital investment.
 In its December 2017 decision, the OEB has allowed inclusion of a total of \$5.5 billion in Darlington Refurbishment in-service capital additions by 2021 in the new regulated prices, excluding the HWSF.
 Once in service, these assets will attract the OEB-prescribed return on equity of approximately 8.8 percent as part of the regulated prices for the 2017-2021 period, based on the approved deemed capital structure of 45 percent equity and 55 percent debt.
 The average OEB-approved cost of deemed debt for the 2017-2021 period is approximately 4.6 percent.
 OPG also continues to pursue an extensive capital program across its regulated hydroelectric operations that includes expansion, redevelopment and life extension of the generating facilities, where economic.
 These renewable assets have long service lives and, with either maintenance efforts or rebuilding, will continue to supply electricity for the foreseeable future.
-The OEB's December 2017 decision on OPG's application for New Regulated Prices.
+The OEB's December 2017 decision on OPG's application for new regulated prices is discussed further in the section, Highlights under the heading, Recent Developments -OEB's Decision on OPG's Application for New Regulated Prices.

 For generation assets that do not form part of the rate regulated assets, OPG's strategy has been to secure appropriate long-term revenue arrangements.
 In line with this strategy, virtually all of OPG's non-regulated operating facilities and assets under construction are subject to long-term ESAs with the IESO or other long-term contracts.
 This includes the Peter Sutherland Sr. GS, which was placed in service and began receiving contracted revenue under a hydroelectric ESA as of March 31, 2017.
-The Peter Sutherland Sr. GS expires in 2067.
+The Peter Sutherland Sr. GS ESA expires in 2067.